Inspired Design Decisions With Neville Brody: Design Cannot Remain Neutral

 Trusted by 200,000+ folks.

 In this sixth instalment of Inspired Design Decisions, Andy Clarke will explore how British art director Neville Brody and in particular his work on The Face Magazine inspires his designs for the web.
 How do we use blend modes to add depth to our designs?
 How do we use vertical text for impact?
 How can we use clipping paths to bring in character and energy to a design?
-In this article, we’ll explore just that.
+In this article, Andrew Clarke will explore just that.

 Although I was born in North West England, I grew up in Corby, a steel working town in the middle of the country.
 From the 1930s, Corby had grown to rely on steel production, with working-class families — a large number of them from Scotland — flocking to the area.
 During the Second World War, burning oil to produce thick smoke prevented all but a few German bombs, but when I was in my teens, a different toxic cloud, Thatcherism, hung over Corby as it did many industrial and manufacturing centres across the UK.